holistudio/DumbestMuZero/DEVLOG.md

 # DEV LOG

+## 2025-12-23

+Slowly making my way through the TODOs I wrote yesterday.
+Going to call it a night but one other major thought bubble is I will probably resort to some vibe-coding JUST to help debug:

+- Show in terminal output what the replay buffer looks like after a game is complete, just to double check the values
+- Show what a single simulation tree looks like to make sure the values are the right sign.

+I'll add more terminal output debugging ideas later but that's it for now...

 ## 2025-12-22

 OK now going to just fully read the DeepMind's pseudo-code and take a look at each part side-by-side: